-Commands can be drawn from anything you find in the macro command list or Keyboard Shortcut list.
-You access these by clicking 'Edit' after selecting a macro in the Macro Organiser (Options/Prefs>Macro Organiser).
+Commands can be drawn from anything you find in the macro command lists.
+You access these by clicking 'Edit' after selecting a macro in the Macro Organiser (Options/Prefs).
+You can even assign the Macro Organiser itself to a slot so you can open it without going through menus.